dominikhei/eartquake-streaming/readme.md

 These are some topics, which could be added next:

 - TLS encryption of traffic
+- Firewall
-- replicating the frontend service across regions
+- Replicating the frontend service across regions
 - Kubernetes deployment